abrahamrateb/BuggyCars/README.md

 To run these you'll need to have
  * [dotnet core sdk](https://dotnet.microsoft.com/download) installed ideally version 3.1 or later.

-Before you run the tests you need to be in the APIBuggyCars folder (this is the same whether you're running from a container in the pipeline or local)
+1. Before you run the tests you need to be in the APIBuggyCars folder (this is the same whether you're running from a container in the pipeline or in command prompt if running on your local)

-You can run this in your local windows by running `dotnet test`
+2. You can run this in your local windows by running `dotnet test`

-If you want to only run a subset of tests like for the User tag, then you can use `dotnet test --filter TestCategory=User`
+3. If you want to only run a subset of tests like for the User tag, then you can use `dotnet test --filter TestCategory=User`

-In the pipeline you'll want to also run `dotnet restore` in a previous step to download all the required dependencies.
+4. In the pipeline you'll want to also run `dotnet restore` in a previous step to download all the required dependencies.